A Brief History

-The Olmec Civilization is most commonly associated with the giant heads they left behind that now dot the Mexican landscape.
+The Olmec Civilization is most commonly associated with the giant stone heads (4 to 11 feet in size) they left behind that now dot the Mexican landscape.
 The ancient civilization reigned from 1,500 B.C. to 400 B.C. and was a forerunner of more modern civilizations.
 The Olmecs were advanced for their time in areas such as: architecture; agriculture; writing; the creation of a calendar; having the number zero; bloodletting, human sacrifice; and as some speculate, the compass.
 They were a great civilization because of their innovation and for being the first large culture in Mesoamerica.
 Their mysterious disappearance paved the way for other large empires to form over their ruins.

 2. The Aztec Empire

-The Incan Empire, located in present-day Peru, was a vast empire in the Andes Mountains.
+The Inca Empire, located in present-day Peru, was a vast empire in the Andes Mountains of South America.
 This empire only lasted from the early 13th century to 1572 A.D.
 The Inca were first encountered by Europeans when Francisco Pizarro led a group of Spaniards into the mountains.
-The Incan capital was located in what is now Cuzco.
-The Inca were capable of transforming mountaintops into terraces for agriculture, they had a massive stone road system, and their great architectural skill can still be seen in ruins at Machu Picchu and others places.
+The Inca capital was located in what is now Cuzco.
+The Inca were capable of transforming mountaintops into terraces for agriculture and they had a massive stone road system, while their great architectural skill can still be seen in ruins at Machu Picchu and others places.
 The Inca not only built terraces, they also had the technology to bring water to them.
 According to Victor Von Hagen, INCAS., Vol. 12, Colliers Encyclopedia CD-ROM, (02-28-1996), “Water had to be brought to arable lands by canals, many of which showed superb engineering techniques.”
 It is still unclear today how an ancient people without modern tools were able to shave mountaintops.
 The Inca excelled in the arts and early technologies as well.
 They developed mathematics, calendars based on astronomy, medicine and written communication.
 They met a similar fate as the Aztec Empire and succumbed to disease and superior weaponry.
-The size of the Incan Empire was comparable to Eurasian empires.
+The size of the Inca Empire was comparable to Eurasian empires.
 It spanned present-day Peru, Argentina, Bolivia, Chile, Colombia and Ecuador but stayed primarily in the Andes.